marod424/cabo-san-matthew/content/posts/orcs-must-die-3.md

 ## Overall: 9.0 / 10

 *Orcs Must Die!
 3* is an incredibly fun addition to an already successful series.
-Built on the basis of the tower-defense genre, with the inclusion of third person combat via a user controlled hero, the games addicting and polished gameplay progresses wonderfully -- wave after wave -- as orcs crash towards the base through a tactically and feverishly staged defense. *Orcs Must Die!
+Built on the basis of the tower-defense genre, with the inclusion of third person combat via a user controlled hero, the game's addicting and polished gameplay progresses wonderfully -- wave after wave -- as orcs crash towards the base through a tactically and feverishly staged defense. *Orcs Must Die!
 3* exceeds expectations, and its pleasantly surpassing gameplay will bring many back for battles to come.

 ***